-Around this time, women in Connecticut became more active in the fight for suffrage rights.
+Around this time, women in Connecticut, as in much of New England, became more active in the fight for suffrage rights.
 In 1869, Frances Ellen Burr and Isabella Beecher Hooker (the half-sister of Harriett Beecher Stowe) established the Connecticut Woman Suffrage Association (CWSA).
 This group advocated for women’s suffrage in local elections and eventually worked with national leaders to organize protests and demonstrations.

 Not all Connecticut women and men were in favor of women’s suffrage.
 By the early 1900s, the Connecticut Association Opposed to Woman Suffrage had local branches all across the state.
 Members of the organization thought voting put an unnecessary burden on women.
 Like many other states in America, Connecticut was split on the issue of women’s suffrage.

 But Connecticut suffragists did not give up.
 In 1918, women protested in the cities of Hartford and Simsbury.
 They wrote a telegram to President Woodrow Wilson asking him to support women’s suffrage.
 He publically endorsed a woman’s right to vote later that year.

 After decades of arguments for and against women's suffrage, Congress finally voted in favor of the 19th Amendment in June 1919.
 After Congress passed the 19th Amendment, at least 36 states needed to vote in favor of it for it to become law.
 This process is called ratificaiton.
 By August of 1920, 36 states ratified the 19th Amendment, ensuring that all across the country, the right to vote could not be denied based on sex.